 An estimate has been used to calculate the 'Other costs' (estimate)' in the PDS and this document, which are included in the 'Total estimated annual fund charges' figures.
-Underlying fund fees have been estimated using end of month holdings for a period of 12 months and the total expense ratio (TER) stated in the underlying funds' disclosure statements.
+Underlying fund fees have been estimated using end of month holdings for a period of 12 months and the total expense ratio (TER) of the underlying funds.